icheko/select-patrol-parking-mgmt/README.md

 ## Ask Siri
 You can ask Siri to request a parking pass.

-Use the [Shotcuts App](https://apps.apple.com/us/app/shortcuts/id915249334) to send a Github API request that will trigger a Github Actions Workflow.
+Use the [Shortcuts App](https://apps.apple.com/us/app/shortcuts/id915249334) to send a Github API request that will trigger a Github Actions Workflow.
 The Workflow will then call a [Laravel Dusk](https://laravel.com/docs/5.8/dusk) test case to submit the request.

 See [Request Guest Pass Workflow](.github/workflows/request-guest-pass.yml)